 In addition, if your social media account includes the likeness of any member of the general public – including an individual’s photo, video, audio or testimonial – you are requested to obtain the necessary consent by obtaining the individual’s signature on an official media release form.

-We expect all who participate in social media on behalf of WUSM to understand and follow these guidelines and the university’s social media policies.
+We expect all who participate in social media on behalf of WUSM to understand and follow these guidelines and the university’s social media policy.

 Social media platforms are always evolving.
 These policies and guidelines apply, but are not limited, to sites such as YouTube, Vimeo, Facebook, Twitter, Instagram, Pinterest, LinkedIn, Flickr, SnapChat, Periscope, iTunes, blogs, web feeds such as RSS, community forums and chat rooms, list serves and other forums.